DopierRex/OneNext/README.md

 Add-on set of extra cores, configurations and tools for Spectrum Next (ks1) / N-go

 A set of alternative cores, settings and additional options from edited NextZXOS menu, it makes a selection of systems possible from the default menu, without having to assign an extra core at boot.
-This resolves a deal of complexity for the average or casual user, the objective is multicore capability and features from just one SD card (no more different SD cards for the extra cores).
+This resolves a deal of complexity for the average or casual user, the objective is multicore capability and features from just one SD card (no more different SD cards for extra cores).

-Please be aware this is not an official Spectrum Next distribution package, or associated with SpecNext Ltd. The project is intended to implement open-source features available for the Spectrum Next, made by third parties, and to provide an integrated setup.
+Please be aware this is not an official Spectrum Next distribution package, or associated with SpecNext Ltd. The project is intended to implement open-source resources available for the Spectrum Next, made by third parties, and to provide an integrated setup.
 It is mainly for evaluation purposes, with the hope that it will encourage more enthusiasts to explore Spectrum Next-related projects.

 The default NextZXOS menu is edited with zxnext-menuedit, kindly created by em00k, David Saphier.
 Anyone can learn how to use this amazing tool and customise the default NextZXOS menu.
 There is a great tutorial on the YouTube channel 'Spectrum Next Stuff'